NikitaVispute/Data-Representation-Projects/Feature Extraction/README.md

 Feature Extraction Project

+Technology: Python.
+1. Implemented feature extraction methods like principal component analysis and scatter methods to perform dimensionality reduction on data.
+2. Also classified new test data points using nearest neighbor method.

 Part I

 Implement several feature extraction methods that reduce the dimensionality of the data from m to 2.